Hackmonstar/Artificial-Intelligence-Based-Voice-Controlled-Scrolling-of-a-Menu-on-an-OLED/README.md

 The voice recognition system processes spoken commands and sends corresponding signals to the microcontroller, which updates the displayed menu accordingly.

-The voice command dataset was trained using the Edge Impulse platform, and the resulting trained model was integrated into the firmware running on the ESP32-C3 for real-time voice command recognition system.
+The voice command dataset was trained using the Edge Impulse platform, and the resulting trained model and generated API was integrated into the firmware running on the ESP32-C3 for real-time voice command recognition system.

 ---